Koh Samui was our second destination in Thailand and the third (and final) leg of our trip, which began in Singapore.

 The Jungle Club

 We had some lunch and then drove our scooter up a hill to the Jungle Club Restaurant, where we had a cool drink of coconut and watermelon shakes while looking over a great view of the Gulf of Siam.
-We agreed to book a dinner reservation for the evening, and we were really looking forward to it.
-But alas, it rained heavily in the afternoon all through the night, so we weren’t able to push through with our dinner plans.
+We agreed to book a dinner reservation at the Jungle Club Samui for the evening, and we were really looking forward to it.
+But alas, it rained heavily in the afternoon and all through the night, so we weren’t able to push through with our dinner plans.
 We settled for a quiet night, ordered room service and watched a movie.

 It was cloudy, but hey, that’s better than a rainy day!